RProDigest/BAN6800/Week-4/README.md

 ```

 4.4.
-Place the dataset `online_shoppers_Intention_cleaned.csv` in the project root directory.
+Place the dataset  `online_shoppers_Intention_cleaned.csv` ,which was saved in the folder CleanedDataset on github,into the project root directory.

 4.5 Run the notebooks in the following order (for Week 4):